ryanmeador/mcp-npm-scripts/README.md

 npx mcp-npm-scripts ./path/to/project/package.json
 ```

 Every npm script inside that `package.json` becomes an MCP tool whose name matches the script key.
-Invoking a tool runs `npm run <script> --silent` in the package directory and returns combined stdout/stderr as a text response.
+Invoking a tool runs `npm run <script>` in the package directory and returns combined stdout/stderr as a text response.

-If no path is provided, the server starts with only the built-in `hello` tool.
+If no path is provided, the server currently starts with zero tools (you must point it at a project to register scripts).

 ## Development